 What makes environmental compliance even more difficult is that many states have adopted compliance rules that are stricter or more comprehensive than federal rules.
 Most states impose stricter requirements for chemical reporting, facility siting, asbestos abatement, air and water discharge limits, and more.
 Careful review of state compliance requirements, as well as federal requirements, is clearly warranted.

 Just about everyone recognizes the value of protecting our natural resources and the general public from harm.
 Businesses must also recognize that every environmental law provides some form of civil, and in many cases, criminal, penalties.
-With penalties of up to $37,500 per day per violation, civil penalties can reach into the millions of dollars.
-And every 4 years, EPA adjusts civil penalties for inflation.
+With penalties of up to over $45,000 per day per violation, civil penalties can reach into the millions of dollars.
+And every 4 years, The EPA adjusts civil penalties for inflation.
 While civil penalties are a concern for facility owners and operators, criminal penalties are even more severe.

 Being in compliance with environmental regulations saves money and time.
 At a recent industry course on environmental compliance, industry and compliance professionals expressed the need for continued and consistent support from guidance documents, reference manuals, as well as environmental and legal specialists to effectively comply with the complicated and ever-changing regulations.